Olympus E-PL8 vs Panasonic G100

 It is notable that the G100 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The E-PL8 lacks such a headphone port.

 The G100 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the E-PL8 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the E-PL8 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-PL8 was succeeded by the Olympus E-PL9.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.
+Further information on the features and operation of the E-PL8 and G100 can be found, respectively, in the Olympus E-PL8 Manual (free pdf) or the online Panasonic G100 Manual.

 So what conclusions can be drawn?
 Is the Olympus E-PL8 better than the Panasonic G100 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.